We manufacture in Australia using best-quality materials.

 Yes.
 Switchable PDLC film, the active component used in our product, comes in rolls of 980mm, 1220mm, 1520mm and 1820mm width each with a maximum length of 3500 long being the largest in the world.

-Yes, our standard warranty period is one (1) year.
+Yes, our standard warranty period is two (2) years.
 We do offer up to a 10 year extended warranty that can be purchased (Please consult with one of our sales representatives).

 Yes – the different interlayers we use to make custom laminated glass products can be viewed here.